lightbend/cloudflow/external/README.md

 1. Creates an appropriate Spark distribution.
 2. Builds and pushes a Spark image to be used as a Cloudflow application base image
-3. Builds and pushes a Spark Operator image to be used by the Cloudflow installer.
+3. Builds and pushes a Spark Operator image.

 #### Strimzi